pyzo/pyzo/README.md

 We also provide binaries for Windows, Linux and OS X.

+### License

+IEP is free and open source.
+BSD licensed.

 ### About us

-IEP is developed by Almar Klein, Rob Reilink and Ludo Visser.
-We have organized ourselves in a company: Science Applied v.o.f.
-IEP is co-developed (and translated) by several of its users.
+The development of IEP is coordinated by Almar Klein.
+See contributors.txt for a complete list of people who helped develop IEP.

 ### Contributions